• Skip to primary navigation

 Instructions

 • Preheat the oven and prepare the baking sheets.
-Preheat the oven to 350°F and line a couple of baking sheets with parchment paper.
+Adjust a rack (or two) to the center of the oven, preheat it to 350°F, and line a couple of baking sheets with parchment paper.
 Set aside.

 • Make the batter.
 In a medium-sized mixing bowl, use an electric mixer to blend the butter with the sugars, vanilla, salt and cinnamon.
 Add the egg and mix on a low speed for 1 minute.
-The batter should be smooth and light.
-Measure the chestnut flour and then sift it into the batter with the baking soda.
+The batter should be smooth.
+Measure the chestnut flour and then sift it into the batter with the baking powder and soda.
 Mix just until the flour is fully incorporated.
 Fold in the chocolate chips.

 • Shape the cookies.
 Use a 1¼-inch cookie scoop to shape your cookies, placing them on the parchment-lined baking sheets as you go.
 There should be at least 2-inches between them.

 • Bake.
-Bake the cookies in the preheated 350°F oven until they're golden along the edges, about 10 minutes.
+Bake the cookies in the preheated 350°F oven until they're very slightly golden along the edges, about 10 minutes.

 • Cool.
-Let them sit for about a minute on the baking sheet, and then carefully use a flat-bottomed, metal spatula to move them to a cooling rack.
+Let them sit for at least 5 minutes on the baking sheet, and then carefully use a flat-bottomed, metal spatula to move them to a wire cooling rack.
 (They will look plump when you take them out of the oven, and then flatten out as they cool.)
-Serve at room temperature.

 Keywords gluten-free cookies, holiday cookies